Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

-* How often are current desks actually being used.
+* How often are current desks actually being used?

 * question 2

-* How will employees book or find desks each day.
+* How will employees book or find desks each day?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*